 Traditional gender roles are often taken to extremes and we are not all allowed to express or fulfill all of our wants or needs.
 We are taught how we are “supposed” to behave.
-For example, it is considered “wrong” in many cultures for a man to express traditionally feminine characteristics, and it also often considered “wrong” for a women to express traditionally masculine characteristics.
+For example, it is considered “wrong” in many cultures for a man to express traditionally feminine characteristics, and it also often considered “wrong” for a woman to express traditionally masculine characteristics.
 But human beings are capable of all kinds of behaviors.
-If we were all allowed to express ourselves in any constructive way we chose that did not harm anyone else, we would likely see the most positive interactions.
+If we did away with unwanted authority figures and controlling institutions, we could express ourselves in any constructive way we choose and human interactions would be far more fulfilling.

 I believe we should be able to identify with whatever gender they would like, of course.
 However, the DSM-V categorizes this desire as a “mental disorder” called “gender dysphoria.”
-I don’t believe it is right to say this desire is unhealthy in all circumstances.
-However, it can become unhealthy (like anything else) if it drives someone to make a serious decision about their body that they later regret.
+I don’t believe it is right to say this desire is unhealthy.
+However, it can become unhealthy (like anything else).
 Feelings of shame about not matching up to one’s own gender expectations can sometimes lead people to have gender reassignment surgery.
+Bodily autonomy ought to be an absolute right.
+However, it could be argued that to make a decision about one’s body solely to adhere to society’s narrow conceptions of “appropriate” gender behaviors isn’t prudent.
 Sexual orientation is largely determined by genes, which we cannot control, but we can make decisions about surgeries to our bodies.
-We are free to do whatever we want to our own individual bodies and not be discriminated against for choices perceived as unusual.
+We ought to be free to do whatever we want to our own individual bodies and not be discriminated against for choices perceived as unusual.
 But that said, I think we ought to make very well thought-out decisions before so severely changing our bodies.
 Not everyone will identify with their biological gender and expectations of them, and I don’t believe we need surgery to meet those expectations.
 As Gloria Steinham said, “If the shoe doesn’t fit, must we change the foot?”

 These genetic differences that make us men, women and intersex can’t be completely changed.
 We can’t add or lose a Y chromosome.
 We can take estrogens or testosterone supplements or have surgery to make us look more masculine or feminine, but this does not exactly change our gender.
 Our sex chromosomes are fixed, but we can accept our biological and behavioral differences, which are varied and sometimes contrary to unreasonable expectations of us.